30 Crucial B2B Marketing Statistics For 2023

 That said, B2B buyers don’t necessarily want to consume text content.
 In fact, over half of B2B tech buyers voted video content as the most useful form of content.

-Seven out of 10 B2B buyers say they spend time watching video content throughout their sales journey.
+88% of B2B buyers say they spend time watching video content to learn about products or services in the past 3 months.

 B2B SEO Statistics

-It’s interesting to note that most of those people use the internet to gather information about products or services they’re thinking about buying.
-Not word of mouth.
-Or reading offline industry publications.
+It’s interesting to note that most B2B buyers use the internet to gather information about products or services they’re thinking about buying.
+Not reading industry publications.
+Or attending trade shows.

 29% of Google users only visit one page from the search results (Backlinko)